 - Return to the ASCOM site and update your platform to the latest version including all platform updates.

 - Once the ASCOM Platform is fully updated, review and possibly download the documentation and instructional videos if needed using the Quick Links section below.

 - Install the latest ASCOM V2 Driver in the Quick Links table.

 - Run the setup screen either directly through the installer or through Start => Programs => Astro-Physics => ASCOM Driver

 - In the ASCOM Telescope Chooser of your ASCOM client program, select "Astro-Physics GTO V2 Mount"

 The ASCOM Platform and the Astro-Physics ASCOM V2 Driver will provide you with more comprehensive and fail safe control of your Astro-Physics GTO mount.
 We encourage you to use this interface for PC-based control of your mount!

-(recommended for all A-P GTO Mounts: supports GTOCP1, GTOCP2, GTOCP3, and GTOCP4 control boxes on the serial and COM ports).
+(recommended for all A-P GTO Mounts: supports GTOCP1, GTOCP2, GTOCP3, GTOCP4, and GTOCP5 control boxes).

 IMPORTANT: if you are upgrading from version v5.08.01 or earlier you must uninstall the earlier driver first from Control Panel.